osu-eesc/cms-docs/user-guide/docs/getting-started.md

   - **County office**: Represents an Extension presence in a county.
   - **Local focus area**: Information about work or activities done in a county that relate to a program or topic.

-## Review of Terms

-  - **Group**: membership gives access to edit the group’s content.
-  - **Content type**: a template for content with a defined structure that consists of several fields.
-For example, article, video, program resource, and newsletter.

-## Key Takeaways

-  - Your group(s) determine(s) which content you are allowed to edit.
-  - Content is added to the website as one of several available *content types* depending on what it is.
-Content types include, for example, articles, videos, and educational documents.
-  - The *type* of group determines which *content types* its members are able to add.